eob/eob.github.com/_posts/2013-02-02-eval-statement-in-template-languages.markdown

 > keep this logic to a minimum.
 Because this is your view and presentation.
 But
 > there's really quite a lot of things you can do in there.

-Careful planning of architectural constraints is a bit like UI design.
-Like UIs, the development frameworks offer affordances (the commands they support), require learning (tiptoeing around the framework's particular constraints), and
+Careful planning of architectural constraints is a bit like user interface design.
+Like user interfaces, development frameworks offer affordances (the commands they support), require learning (tiptoeing around the framework's particular constraints), and benefit from homogenization.

+But when you provide support for `eval`, it creates an easy escape hatch that prevents homogenization.
+If something doesn't fit into your framework well, rather than fix the problem (or decide it isn't important), one can just jump through the `eval` escape hatch, skirting the framework's architectural choices and inlining arbitrary Javascript code.

+This opinion might sound extreme, but I think it is called for when you consider that good framework designers strive to provide *guarantees* about the behavior and performance of code using their framework.
+This requires reasoning about code, and reasoning about code requires a declarative view of computation which `eval` destroys.
+It's the difference between a toolbelt, like `backbone.js` and what you might call a Proper Architecture, like `MapReduce`.